onnela-lab/forest/fir/fitrep/README.md

 This module provides functions for various tasks, such as handling Fitabase time formats, parsing Fitabase file names, and summarizing raw Fitabase files.
 ___
 #### `classes` <a name="classes"/>
+This module contains the `FitabaseRegistry` class, for representing directories of raw Fitabase data.
 ___
 #### `summary` <a name="summary"/>
 Wrappers for functions that summarize Fitabase file contents.